Yummy Traditional : Hi-Tea Page Not Found - Yummy Traditional

 make-samosa-shape

-You can see the cone shape is ready the two or three spoonfuls of stuffing in it don’t overstuff
+You can see the cone shape is ready, the two or three spoonfuls of stuffing in it don’t overstuff

 fill-the-stuffing-in-the-samosa

-Apply the water to the inside edges of the cone and press it to seal it properly
+Apply the water to the inside edges of the cone and press it to seal it properly.

 properly-seal-the-edges

-Repeat the same shaping process for rest.
+Repeat the same shaping process for the rest.
 Keep the shaped one covered with a kitchen towel so that they don’t dry out...

 cover-the-samosas-after-shaping